Indian batsmen threw their hands at ball like they do in India: Craig McMillan

 "I haven't seen India, the number one Test side in the world, dismantled like they were over those four days in Wellington," he said.

-New Zealand's drubbing of India was hailed as one of their best in Black Caps' history by the media here.
+New Zealand's drubbing of India was hailed as one of the best in Black Caps' history by the media here.

 "Rare are the Tests in which the Black Caps beat the world's number one Test side," the New Zealand Herald wrote.